Overwhelmed with preparing for twins? Make sure you cover these 7 areas, and you can be set on the right path (includes a checklist, too!).

 Then, get everything ready for your labor and delivery, from being familiar with your hospital to packing your hospital bag.
 And finally, learn tips and hacks to care for your twins now, so that you’re well-informed by the time you bring them home.

-As crazy as life with newborn twins can get, know that you’ll get through it in one piece—just ask any twin mom who has ever wondered, Can I really do this?
+As crazy as life with newborn twins can get, know that you can get through it in one piece—just ask any twin parent who has ever wondered, Can I really do this?

 Get more tips: